What to Feed a Horse to Keep It Healthy

 Pasture: Fresh pasture is a natural source of food for horses and provides essential nutrients and fiber.
 Horses that have access to pasture will often graze throughout the day.

-Concentrate feed: Concentrate feed is a type of feed that is designed to provide horses with additional nutrition and energy beyond what they receive from hay or pasture.
+Concentrate Feed: Concentrate feed is a type of feed that is designed to provide horses with additional nutrition and energy beyond what they receive from hay or pasture.
 These feeds often include grains, such as oats or corn, and may also contain added vitamins and minerals.

 Supplements: Supplements are products that are added to a horse’s diet to provide additional nutrients or address specific health concerns.
 Common supplements include electrolytes, joint supplements, and digestive aids.

-Treats: Horse treats are often used as a reward for good behavior or to supplement a horse’s diet with extra calories or nutrients.
+Treats: Horse treats are often used as a reward for good behaviour or to supplement a horse’s diet with extra calories or nutrients.
 However, it is important to ensure that treats do not make up a significant portion of a horse’s diet, as they can be high in sugar and calories.

 When selecting horse food, it is essential to consider the horse’s age, weight, and activity level, as well as any specific health concerns or dietary requirements.
 Consult with a veterinarian or equine nutritionist to determine the best type and amount of food for your horse.

-What should I feed my horse?
+What should I feed my Horse?

 What to feed your horse will depend on various factors, including their age, weight, activity level, and any specific health requirements.
 However, here are some general guidelines to consider when feeding your horse: